 Next, the tops of the legs are trimmed flush with the seat.
 The chair is then leveled, and the legs are cut to achieve the desired height.
 The maker then refers back to the template to lay out the location of spindle and stump holes.
 These are drilled, making them ready to accept their corresponding parts.
 The maker then turns his attention to the arm rail and bow.
 These parts, along with the spindles, are usually made several days in advance because they are rived from green wood and steam bent.
 They must be dry before being inserted into the chair.

 The arm rail, bow and spindles are now finished dimensioned and fitted to the chair.
 After the holes are drilled in the arm and everything has been test fit the arm assembly is glued and wedged into the seat.

 Last is the bow.
 After the holes are drilled, the bow is test fit, then glued and wedged.
 A final sand and paint are the only processes remaining before you have a finished chair.

 The paint is applied to the finished chair.

-email me a list of part numbers for my review.
+call or email me a list of the part numbers for my review.
 The turnings

-price list to see what’s right for you.
-Custom turnings are
+to see what's right for you.
+Custom turnings are available upon request.

 Turnings Price List